rr1000/slate/source/index.md

 ## Workforce Security - 164.308(a)(3)(i)

 ```
-Catalyze, Inc. has policies in place require individuals requesting access to ePHI submit an authorization form that is signed and acknowledges their responsibility of safeguarding ePHI.
-The form must also be approved by the supervisor.
+Catalyze, Inc. has policies in place that require workforce members requesting access to ePHI submit an authorization form that is signed and acknowledges their responsibility of safeguarding ePHI.
+The form must also be approved by the supervisor and customer.
 Once signed and approved, then the individual will be provisioned access to systems deemed business necessary.

-Access to ePHI is based on minimum necessary requirements and least privilege.
+All Access to ePHI is based on minimum necessary requirements and least privilege.
+Catalyze cannot access ePHI unless customers explicitly grant access.

-Catalyze policies discuss the immediate removal of access once an employee has been terminated, with the Security Officer responsible for terminating the access.
+Catalyze policies define the immediate removal of access once an employee has been terminated, with the Security Officer responsible for terminating the access.
 Once HR initiates the termination process the termination checklist is reference to ensure necessary actions are taken to remove systems and facilities access.
 ```

 Standard | Description